 Use this easy watercolor tulip tutorial to add beautiful spring flowers to splattered acrylic paint!
 This is a simple way to create a beautiful piece of original art.

-I start with a piece of watercolor paper that I splatter green paint on.
+I start with a piece of watercolor paper with a border of masking tape that I splatter green acrylic paint on.
 You can learn how I do this here.
 After it is dry I do a light blue wash for the sky leaving plenty of white space for the clouds.
 After this dries its time to add flowers!